JuliaMessaging/MQTT.jl/docs/src/extensions.md

 * `_resolve(f)`: wrapper function for fetching a async result.

-Most importantly the connection struct needs to be created.
+Most importantly the connection struct needs to be created with the standard constructor function.

-* `MQTTConnection` this needs to be a subtype of `AbstractConnection` and contain all information specific to the MQTT Client that is being used.
+* `MQTTConnection` needs to to construct your struct, that is a subtype of `AbstractConnection`.
+The struct must contain all information specific to the MQTT Client that is being used.